-The Obama Administration, particularly in its first year, sought to allay Iran's long-standing suspicions that the main U.S. goal is to unseat the Islamic regime in Iran.
-Iran's suspicions of U.S. intentions are based on the widespread perception that the United States has hoped, and at times sought to promote, regime change since the 1979 Islamic revolution.
+intentions are based on the widespread perception that the United States has hoped, and at times sought to promote, regime change since the 1979 Islamic revolution.
 The United States provided some funding to anti-regime groups, mainly pro-monarchists, during the 1980s.
-The George W. Bush Administration's belief in this option became apparent after the September 11, 2001, attacks, when President George W. Bush described Iran as part of an "axis of evil" in his January 2002 State of the Union message.
+67 The George W. Bush Administration's belief in this option became apparent after the September 11, 2001, attacks, when President George W. Bush described Iran as part of an "axis of evil" in his January 2002 State of the Union message.
 President George W. Bush's second inaugural address (January 20, 2005) and his State of the Union messages of January 31, 2006, stated that "our nation hopes one day to be the closest of friends with a free and democratic Iran."

 However, the 2009 domestic unrest in Iran complicated Iran policy for President Obama, who sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green movement.
 As 2009 progressed, the statements of President Obama and other U.S. officials became progressively more critical of the regime.
-On December 28, 2009, President Obama shifted further toward public support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."66 With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges of the United States."
+On December 28, 2009, President Obama shifted further toward public support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."
+With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges" of the United States.
 During 2010, the Administration sought to help the opposition parry regime efforts to monitor or cut off its communications with itself and the international community.

-President Obama's March 2011 Nowruz address was noted above for its open support of pro-democracy protesters and absence of renewed outreach to Iran's leaders.
-These steps, according to the Administration, stop short of constituting a policy of "regime change," although Iran interprets any help to the Green movement as evidence of U.S. intent to overthrow the clerical government.
+In 2011, the Administration appears to be reevaluating its stance as the Green movement has tried to return to the streets in the context of the broader Middle East uprisings.
+Statements by Secretary Clinton and the National Security Council condemned Iran's use of force against protesters and accused Iran of hypocrisy for supporting demonstrations in Egypt while preventing similar free expression inside Iran.
+69 President Obama's March 2011 Nowruz address was widely noted for its open support of pro-democracy protesters, its condemnation of abuses against specific, named dissidents, and absence of any renewed overture to Iran's leaders.
+These steps, according to the Administration, stop short of constituting a policy of "regime change," although Iran interprets any public support for the Green movement as evidence of U.S. intent to overthrow the clerical government.